jhforstudy/DSRNN_CrowdNav/README.md

-This is a tutorial for installing DSRNN-Crowd Navigation
+This is a tutorial for installing DSRNN-Crowd Navigation.

 [For a detailed explanation](https://github.com/Shuijing725/CrowdNav_DSRNN)